 Common Causes of Hearing Loss

-Experienced Ear Doctor at The Office of Dr. Light.
-Hearing Loss Treatment in Boca Raton, Boynton Beach, West Palm Beach, Florida
+Experienced Ear Doctor at the Office of Dr. Light.
+Hearing Loss Treatment in Boynton Beach and West Palm Beach, Florida

-When your hearing starts to go, it can be a difficult experience.
+When your hearing starts to decline, it can be a difficult experience.
 Confusion and fear aren’t uncommon.
 There are two main kinds of hearing loss with different causes and treatment.

 Conductive hearing loss

-When you hear a sound, it’s because the sound waves travel through the air through the outer, middle, and then inner ears.
+Sound waves travel through the air through the outer, middle, and then inner ears, enabling us to hear.
 Conductive hearing loss occurs when conditions block sound from transmitting through the outer or middle ear.

 Causes of conductive hearing loss